feathersjs-ecosystem/schema/readme.md

 # Feathers Schema

-A comman schema definition format for JavaScript and TypeScript that can target different formats like
+A common schema definition format for JavaScript and TypeScript that can target different formats like

 - JSON schema
 - GraphQL